MohammadEusha/Computer-1/README.md

 # About this Website

-The Website is about your computer repair services.In this site you will find some cards about names of services,its prices and its descriptions.You will find a button in every card named as Repair.Click on the button then login with your Google account and repair your computer.

 ### Project Details :-

 The Website is about your computer repair services .
 In this site you will find some cards about names of services , its prices and its descriptions .
 You will find a button in every card named as Repair .
 Click on the button then login with your Google account and repair your computer.